Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • White lint-free cloths

-• Spray bottle (fine mist)
+• Spray bottle with a fine mist

-• Fan for fast drying
+• A fan for fast drying

 Spot-test (do not skip this)

-1. Pick a hidden spot.
+1. Pick a hidden area.

-3. Blot with a white cloth.
+3. Blot with a white cloth instead of rubbing.

 Step 3: Routine Cleaning to Prevent Dark Armrests and Dingy Seats